iamkupoe/smartyschool/README.md

 ### Key Features <a name="key-features"></a>

 - **Settings screen:** This screen is where the settings about school management are done.
 On this screen, you can set the fees for various classes.
-- **Report screen:** This screen is where all reports including the attendance report, fees report, performance report are generated.
+- **Report screen:** This screen is where all reports including the attendance report, fees report, performance report, enrollment report are generated.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>